THE CONSTITUTION AND RULES OF THE SOUTH AUSTRALIAN CLAY TARGET ASSOCIATION INCORPORATED

 iii.
 Central Zone

-(B) Each zone shall form its own Council and four delegates from each zone, including where applicable, the Executive member from that zone, shall make up the State Association Executive Council.
+(B) Each zone shall form its own Council and four delegates from each zone, including where applicable, the Board member from that zone, shall make up the SACTA Board.

-(C) The zone delegates shall be elected at a zone council meeting, within the zone, at which all clubs in the zone shall have equal voting power.
-The zone council secretary shall advise the names and addresses of the zone delegates to the Secretary of the State Association seven clear days prior to the Annual General meeting of the State Association.
+(C) The zone delegates shall be elected at a Zone Council meeting, within the zone, at which all clubs in the zone shall have equal voting power.
+The Zone Council Secretary shall advise the names and addresses of the zone delegates to the Secretary of SACTA seven clear days prior to SACTA Annual General Meeting.

 (D) One delegate from each zone shall retire each year in an order initially decided at the meeting of the Zone Council at which the original zone delegates are elected.
 Retiring delegates shall be eligible for re-election.

-(E) Each zone shall be a sub-committee of the State Association and as such shall be bound by the S.A.C.T.A. constitution and shall conduct its affairs in accordance with the constitution and rules of the State Association.
+(E) Each zone shall be a sub-committee of SACTA and as such shall be bound by the SACTA constitution and shall conduct its affairs in accordance with the constitution and rules of SACTA.

-(G) All members of the Executive Council shall be financial members of an affiliated club and shall be registered with the Australian Clay Target Association.
+(H) All members of the Board shall be financial members of an affiliated club and shall be registered with the ACTA.

-(H) Any vacancy in the State Executive Council caused by any reason whatsoever shall be filled by a delegate appointed by the zone council to which the vacating members club belongs.
-In the event of the vacating member being also an officer of the State Association, the following rules will apply:-
+(I) Any vacancy in the Board caused by any reason whatsoever shall be filled by a delegate appointed by the Zone Council to which the vacating members club belongs.
+In the event of the vacating member being also an officer of SACTA, the following rules will apply:-

-1) If the officer is the President, all entitlements shall cease immediately and the position of the President will be assumed by the Vice President of the time until a re-election takes place.
-The vacating President will immediately hand over to the Vice President all information, correspondence and the like pertaining to the office.
-In the event that the President is also a delegate to the Australian Clay Target Association, that position will also be assumed by the Vice President until a re-election takes place.
+1) If the officer is the President, all entitlements pertaining thereto shall cease immediately and the position of the President will be assumed by the incumbent Vice President of the time until an election takes place.
+The former President will immediately provide to the Vice President all information, correspondence and the like pertaining to the office.
+In the event that the former President is also a delegate to the ACTA, that position will be assumed by the Vice President until an election takes place.

-2) In the case of any other position, all entitlements will cease immediately and the vacating officer will immediately hand over to the president all information, correspondence and the like pertaining to the office.
-In the event that the vacating person is also a delegate to the Australian Clay Target Association, that position will be assumed by another member determined in the following order of availability, until a re-election takes place:
+2) In the case of any other position, all entitlements pertaining thereto shall cease immediately and the vacating officer will immediately provide to the President all information, correspondence and the like pertaining to the office.
+In the event that the vacating person is also a delegate to the ACTA, that position will be assumed by another Board member until an election takes place:

 1st Priority The President